gespel/GouodGain/README.md

-# gouodgain
+# GouodGain
-A Audioplugin Gainprocessor using the JUCE Framework.
+## A Audioplugin Gainprocessor using the JUCE Framework.